Isotypical components of the homology of ICIS and images of deformations of map germs: Symmetry of

 The following theorem sums up most of the behaviour of multiple point spaces and contains a generalization to multi-germs of the results \cite[Theorems 6.3.1 and 6.3.5]{Robertothesis} found in the author's thesis.

-\begin{theorem} For unstable $\eqA$-finite germ $f:\GS{n}{p}$ of corank one, $n<p$ and spaces $D^k(f)\neq\varnothing$ with $d_k\geq0$, the following are equivalent: \begin{enumerate}[(i)] \item $D^k(f)$ has a singularity; \item $D^k(f_s)$ has non-trivial homology in middle dimension, $f_s$ stable; \item $D^{k+j}(f)$ has a singularity if it is not empty, for every $j\geq0$ such that $d_{k+j}\geq0$; \item every space $D^k(f)^\sigma$ has a singularity if it is not empty and $d_k^\sigma\geq0$; \item some space $D^k(f)^\sigma$ has a singularity, where $d_k^\sigma\geq0$; \item $D^k(f_s)$ has non-trivial alternating homology in middle dimension. \end{enumerate} Furthermore, if $d_k^\sigma<0$ and $D^k(f)^\sigma$ is not empty, we have any of the above. \end{theorem} \begin{proof} We can exclude the orbits where the group acts freely, as the result is trivial there.
-Hence, we can assume that $D^k(f)$ is given by a single orbit and the group does not act freely.
+\begin{theorem} For unstable $\eqA$-finite germ $f:\GS{n}{p}$ of corank one, $n<p$ and spaces $D^k(f)\neq\varnothing$ with $d_k\geq0$, the following are equivalent: \begin{enumerate}[label=(\roman*),font=\itshape] \item $D^k(f)$ has a singularity; \item $D^k(f_s)$ has non-trivial homology in middle dimension, $f_s$ stable; \item $D^{k+j}(f)$ has a singularity if it is not empty, for every $j\geq0$ such that $d_{k+j}\geq0$; \item every space $D^k(f)^\sigma$ has a singularity if it is not empty and $d_k^\sigma\geq0$; \item some space $D^k(f)^\sigma$ has a singularity, where $d_k^\sigma\geq0$; \item $D^k(f_s)$ has non-trivial alternating homology in middle dimension. \end{enumerate} Furthermore, if $d_k^\sigma<0$ and $D^k(f)^\sigma$ is not empty, we have all of the above. \end{theorem} \begin{proof} We can exclude the orbits of those connected components where the group acts freely, i.e., only by permutation of copies of \textsc{icis}, as the result is trivial there.
+Hence, we can assume that $D^k(f)$ is given by a single orbit of a connected component and the group does not act freely on them.